Specialization after Generalization: Towards Understanding Test-Time Training in Foundation Models: Experiment details

 where the $\mathrm{ReLU}$ is applied component-wise for some thresholds $\theta \in \mathbb{R}^{d_1}$ independent of $v$.
 Consequently, all active components of the sparse vector $\tilde{v}$ are positive.
 In addition to thresholding, the Gemma-Scope-style SAE implicitly enforces the desired sparsity level via an $L_0$ penalty on concept vectors $\smash{\hat{\Phi}(x)}$ and uses straight-through estimator for the gradient estimate.

 The procedure of searching for the optimal mask $m$ stays the same as per Section \ref{sec:validation}, however, we note that in this setup the penalty $\lambda$ is set to $10^{-3}$.
-For this experiment the average resulting sparsity of the mask $m$ is $ \E_{x^{*}} [\|m\|_0] \approx 24.5. $
+For this experiment, the average resulting sparsity of the mask $m$ is $\E_{x^{*}} [\|m\|_0] \approx 24.5.$

-For a dense base model (i.e., a counterpart of CLIP embeddings in case of MNIST), we train a variant of LeNet~\citep{lenet-mnist} with a scale of $0.5$.
+For a dense base model (i.e., a counterpart of CLIP embeddings in the case of ImageNet), we train a variant of LeNet~\citep{lenet-mnist} with a scale of $0.5$.
 The resulting feature dimension before the final linear classification layer is equal to $50$.
-This model is clearly underparameterized with test accuracy $94.51\%$.
+This model is clearly underparameterized with test accuracy $94.51\,\%$.

 For the base CNN TTT model, we perform 100 full-batch steps of Adam with learning rate of $10^{-1}$ (increasing budget does not affect the performance).
-For TTT with the adaptive mask in concept space, we do 200 full-batch steps of Adam with learning rate $5\cdot 10^{-2}$.
+For TTT with the adaptive mask in the concept space, we do 200 full-batch steps of Adam with learning rate $5\cdot 10^{-2}$.
 The neighborhood size for TTT is set to $n=100$.